Bachelor's degree conferred before the program starts.

 For those interested in the Bilingual Education endorsement: Be sure to review requirements for the Bilingual Educator CApacity (BECA) Fellowship.

 Submit your MIT application using the online Graduate School Application.
-Any paper documents should be mailed to the Office of Student Services, 206 Miller Box 353600, University of Washington, Seattle WA 98195-3600.
+All materials should be submitted through the online application.